 - Is frozen dragon fruit as good as fresh?

-- Is frozen dragon fruit tasty?
+- Is frozen dragonfruit tasty?

-- What is the best way to store dragon fruit?
+- How to store dragon fruit?

 Yes, like many other fruits, you can freeze dragon fruits without a problem.
 However, it’s not the best choice to freeze dragon fruits if you want to consume them fast.
 However, with precise procedures, you should be able to freeze them the right way.